kubeflow/website/content/docs/gke/gcp-e2e.md

 The output from the training application includes the following:

-* A set of checkpoints that you can use to resume training from the a given point later if you need to.
+* A set of checkpoints that you can use to resume training from a given point later.
 * An `export` directory that holds the trained model in a format that the [TensorFlow Serving][tf-serving] component can read.
 Read on to see how to serve your model for prediction using TensorFlow Serving.